Admin

 Positive Alternative to School Suspension

 The Positive Alternative to School Suspension (PASS) program is a short-term, on-site intervention classroom initiative designed to address the unique needs of students who have committed a school level behavioral offense.
 The classroom components help students develop more effective coping skills, character development principles, pro-social behaviors, while remaining on track with academics in the classroom.
 Restorative Practices are included in the PASS program and used in congruence with the classroom components.
 PASS is designed as an enhancement to the Code.
 Only administrators with official referral documentation may place a student in PASS.
-These placements are on a period by period basis or for an amount of days not to exceed 10 days for any single placement.
+These placements are on a period by period basis or for a number of days not to exceed ten (10) days for any single placement.
 The goal of this program is to allow schools and administrators to effectively deal with Code violations that do not require a student be removed from the school setting.

 Restorative Practices